zjiefu/Notes/Research General/Elderly Study Experiment.md

 - **Speed**: this is based on the assumption that subjects will walk slower when they are fatigued;
 	- We are trying to figure out how to find the baseline
 - **Perceived exertion**: this is RPE, which can better reflects how subjects feels.
 However, it is too subjective;

+***
+### Some thoughts after the study
+So EL04 had to stop and rest multiple times in the bare mode.
+When rests, the lap time will be much longer, but after resting she will be faster.
+So how should we set up the stop criteria?
+They can stop and rest, or they can slow down